joergviola/gluon-backend/README.md

 ## How to use

-Gluon is simply used by forking it on github, cloning it and performing some simple setup steps.
+Gluon is a collection of github projects.
 For details see [Installation](docs/Installation.md).

 For the server requirements, see [Requirements](docs/Requirements.md).